Blosc/blogsite/pages/btune.md

 ## Practical Example

-In the figure below, you can see the most predicted combinations of codecs and filters after training for getting maximum **decompression** performance for the Gaia dataset, an array of shape (20_000, 20_000, 20_000) of `uint8` for a total of 7.4 TB of uncompressed size.
+In the figure below, you can see the most predicted combinations of codecs and filters when optimizing for **decompression** performance on a subset of the [Gaia dataset](https://gea.esac.esa.int/archive/).
+The subset contains stars that are less than 10,000 light years away from our Sun (around 500 millions).
+The data is stored in an array of shape (20,000, 20,000, 20,000), with the number of stars in every cubic light year cell, resulting in a total uncompressed size of 7.3 TB.

 <img src="/btune/Gaia-3D-model-decomp.png" alt="Most predicted codecs/filters for decompression" width="400" align="center"/>

-The next figure shows the speed that can be achieved from getting multiple multidimensional slices of the dataset along different axis, using the most predicted codecs and filters for different tradeoffs.
-The speed is measured in GB/s, so the higher, the better.
+The following figure displays the speed that can be achieved by obtaining multiple multidimensional slices of the dataset along different axes, using the most efficient codecs and filters for various tradeoffs.
+The speed is measured in GB/s, so a higher value is better.

 <img src="/btune/slicing-speed-filters.png" alt="Slicing speed for different codecs/filters" width="800" align="center"/>

-It can be seen how the predictions are right, and that the fastest combination is BloscLZ (compression level 5), although Zstd (compression level 9) gets a good mark too.
-While it is true that decompression speed is not the only metric to consider (e.g. getting completely general multidimensional slices is a costly operation in general), it is a good indicator of the overall performance of the decompression process.
+The results indicate that the fastest compression combination is BloscLZ (compression level 5), closely followed by Zstd (compression level 9).
+While decompression speed is not the only metric to consider for fast operation, as obtaining completely general multidimensional slices can be costly due to internal copies, it does provide a good indication of the overall performance of the decompression process.

-Finally, it is also important to compare the compression ratio achieved by the different codecs and filters.
-In the next figure, we can see the file sizes achieved by the most predicted codecs and filters for different tradeoffs.
+Finally, it is important to compare the compression ratios achieved by different codecs and filters.
+In the following figure, we can see the file sizes created when using the most commonly predicted codecs and filters for various trade-offs.
+The file sizes are measured in GB, so the lower, the better.

 <img src="/btune/filesizes-filters.png" alt="File sizes for different codecs/filters" width="800" align="center"/>

-In this case, the trained model is predicting Zstd (compression level 9) for a good balance, and BloscLZ (compression level 5) for best decompression speed.
-BitShuffle + Zstd (compression level 9) is not a good option, unless you are looking for extreme compression ratios.
+In this case, the trained model recommends using Zstd (compression level 9) for a good balance between compression and decompression speed.
+If you are looking for the best decompression speed, it is recommended to use BloscLZ (compression level 5).
+However, note that BitShuffle + Zstd (compression level 9) is not a good option unless you are looking for the absolute best compression ratio.

 You can read more context about this example in [our forthcoming article for SciPy 2023](https://procbuild.scipy.org/download/Blosc-2023).